Buses in Portsmouth: Council operations (1919–1986)

 PCT soon faced competition from two private operators, Portsmouth & District Motor Services Ltd and the Southsea Tourist Company, who ran bus services over routes covered by the tram network.
 Twelve vehicles were added to the fleet in 1924 and two new routes introduced.
 One of the new routes, which originally terminated at Cosham, was extended to Drayton in 1925 in competition with a route provided by Southdown Motor Services, which retaliated by running more journeys into Portsmouth.
 A change in legislation in 1927 saw the routes return to their original form.
 The corporation's livery, previously scarlet and ochre, was changed to red and white in 1931 in response to Portsmouth gaining city status four years earlier.

 The tram system began to decline in the 1930s.
 Trolleybus services replaced trams on one route in 1934, and by November 1936, all tram services in Portsmouth had been withdrawn.
 Bus and trolleybus services were reduced during World War II, when the city's dockyards were a target for bombing and its population depleted by evacuation and military service.
-Unusually, at this time there were two numbers (or letters for trolleybuses) for each route, depending on the direction.
+Unusually, at this time there were two numbers (or letters for trolleybuses) for each route, depending on the direction, and this continued post-war.
+This was useful as many routes were convoluted or included complete loops (e.g. 1/2 Paulsgrove-Cosham-Commercial Road-Southsea-Copnor-Cosham).
 In 1946 an agreement was reached between PCT and Southdown to operate jointly on some routes.
 Leigh Park, which expanded rapidly after the war, was served for the first time in 1949; although this was intended to be a short-term measure prior to the introduction of trolleybus services, the route was never served by trolleybuses.

 A number of new vehicles were added to the bus fleet in the late 1940s and 1950s, and in 1958 one-person operation was introduced.
 Trolleybus operation in Portsmouth ended in July 1963.
 From 1963 until the late 1970s PCT standardised on the double-deck Leyland Atlantean for new purchases, retaining much older vehicles for open-top services.
 In 1971 the company took the unusual step of purchasing twelve Atlanteans with single-deck bodywork.

 Passenger numbers declined in the following decades, and services were reduced.
 PCT began private hire operation in 1980, and purchased its first coach in 1986.
 In October 1986, to coincide with bus deregulation and the privatisation of National Bus Company (NBC), Portsmouth Corporation Transport was reformed as Portsmouth City Transport, a limited company wholly owned by the city council.